KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 853 : Did not need the usage of stacks.
 The trick did not strike organically.

 Leetcode 84 - Did not need stacks.

+Leetcode 543 Diameter of Binary Tree and Leetcode 110 Balanced Binary Tree used DFS with recursion.
+Very peculiar technique.